Ljubljana, city of libraries

 COLLABORATION WITH OTHER CITIES

 Fabula - Literature of the World festival is the biggest and most visited literary festival in Slovenia and the wider region.
-Founded in 2003, it has hosted many modern classics: the Nobel prize-winning author Herta Müller, Irvine Welsh, Jonathan Franzen, Hanif Kureishi, Janice Galloway, Amitav Ghosh, David Grossman, Richard Flanagan, and many others.
-Apart from the central literary guests, the accompanying program enriches the festival every year, hosting the biggest thinkers of our time.
-The complete festival programme is designed for all generations and is accessible to every visitor.
-At the time of the festival, five books by the visiting authors are published in a special Fabula collection.
+It has hosted many modern classics: Herta Müller, Irvine Welsh, Jonathan Franzen, Deborah Levy, Hanif Kureishi, Janice Galloway, Richard Flanagan, and many others.